Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 Features
 --------

-The iMOD6 3d Viewer supports visualizing grids in the following file
+The iMOD 3D Viewer supports visualizing grids in the following file
 formats:

 -  IDF files.
 Both equidistant and non-equidistant ugrids are supported.

--  Ugrid files. iMOD6 can read ugrids that contain exclusively 2d elements such as triangles, quadrilaterals and other polygons.
+-  Ugrid files. the iMOD 3D Viewer can read ugrids that contain exclusively 2d elements such as triangles, quadrilaterals and other polygons.
 1d and 3d elements are not supported.
 In some cases, a layered grid can be encoded as a 2d grid with certain properties.
 See the Layered Ugrid